Joaquín Panichelli: Playing in Spain

-Mirandés (loan)

-On 19 August 2024, Panichelli was loaned to CD Mirandés in the Segunda División for the season.
-On his club debut on 24 August 2024, Panichelli scored the opener in a 1–1 away draw against Málaga CF; it was also his first professional goal.
-He ended the season with 21 goals overall, being the club's top scorer as they narrowly missed out promotion in the play-offs.
+On 19 August 2024, Panichelli moved to CD Mirandés in the Segunda División on loan for the 2024–25 season.
+On his club debut on 24 August 2024, Panichelli scored the opener in a 1–1 away draw against Málaga CF, which was also his first professional goal.
+He ended the season with 21 goals overall, being the club's top scorer as they almost missed out promotion in the play-offs.

 Strasbourg

-On 27 July 2025, Panichelli joined French side Strasbourg.
+On 27 July 2025, Panichelli joined French club Strasbourg.
+A month later, on 17 August, he scored a goal on his debut in a 1–0 away win over Metz.
+In March 2026, he suffered his second ACL injury in two years during an international training session, ruling him out for the remainder of the season after he had already established himself as his club's top scorer with 16 goals in Ligue 1.
+In his debut season, he was voted the club's Player of the Season.

+International career

+On 15 November 2025, Panichelli debuted for the Argentina national team in a 2–0 friendly victory against Angola.

 Personal life

 Panichelli's father Germán was also a footballer and a forward.